|

 Therefore, the impact of test performance

-statistics weighs heavily upon how common the disease tested for is in that patient's
+statistics weighs heavily upon how widespread the disease tested for is in that patient's

 actually exists in that person.
 Test performance dramatically improves when the sought-for

-disease has a high percentage chance of actually existing in the case population.
+disease has a high percentage chance of actually existing in members of the case population.
 That is, a

 test for lung cancer on ALL persons will poorly perform as compared to a test on a person who